Task-4-2/Open-Licenses-data-code-and-software/resources/syllabus.md

 ## Training Description

 This 2-hour long unit provides trainers with the core skills and knowledge to teach the nuances of licensing research outputs.
 After completing the unit, the trainer will be able to reflect on how to tailor the content to their local environment, and have more knowledge about how and when to apply licenses throughout a project, while complying with funders, institutional requirements and the research discipline/aims of the project.

 Licensing is a complex topic, hence we present a very thorough slide deck covering many aspects of licensing.
 As this learning path thus has a wealth of slides, and  the instructor should choose which slides best suit a given occasion.
 We leave this slimming down of the content at the discretion of the instructor, and the context and target group in which they are teaching.

-## Target audience: Data Stewards, Data Professionals.
+## Target audience:

+- Data Stewards
+- Data Professionals

 The ´learning path was originally created as the pilot Train the Trainer, for data stewards as part of the Skills4EOSC projekt

 ## Expertise Level / Skill Level: Intermediate